 Maps and Atlases

-The library contains an extensive selection of contemporary and recent publications discussing multiple aspects of Philadelphia’s diverse communities.
-Publications of many local and regional civic, religious, philanthropic and political organizations are represented.
-In addition, privately published biographies, histories and narratives are available.
+HSP's collections contain an extensive selection of historical and contemporary publications discussing multiple aspects of Philadelphia’s diverse communities.
+Publications of many local and regional civic, religious, philanthropic, and political organizations are represented.
+In addition, privately published biographies, histories, and narratives are available.

-While The Historical Society of Pennsylvania encourages historical preservation and research, it does not certify buildings or locations as historic.
+While HSP encourages historical preservation and research, it does not certify buildings or locations as historic.
 If you would like a house or building to receive historical certification, you may wish to contact your local historical commission.
-In Philadelphia, it is the Philadelphia Historical Commission (Room 576, City Hall, Philadelphia, PA 19107) at 215-686-7660.
-To request state historical markers, contact the Pennsylvania Historical and Museum Commission (300 North Street, Harrisburg, PA 17120) at 717-787-3362.
-Other local repositories for Philadelphia architectural history are the Athenaeum of Philadelphia (219 S. 6th St., Philadelphia, PA 19106), 215-685-4830 and the Free Library of Philadelphia (1901 Vine St., Philadelphia, PA 19103), 215-686-5322.
+In Philadelphia, contact the Philadelphia Historical Commission (Room 576, City Hall, Philadelphia, PA 19107) at 215-686-7660.
+For additional resources, you may want to consult the Preservation Alliance for Greater Philadelphia.

 To request a state historical marker, contact the Pennsylvania Historical and Museum Commission's Historical Marker Program (300 North Street, Harrisburg, PA 17120) at 717-705-4266.